-What is SSL (Secure Sockets Layer) Certificate?
+What is an SSL (Secure Sockets Layer) Certificate?

-Sites need SSL Encryption to protect an exchange of data including login boxes, credit card payments, or any personal information.
-All web browsers have the ability to interact with SSL secured sites so long as the sites SSL is from a recognized Certificate Authority, such as Comodo.
+So what is SSL used for?
+The SSL protocol is used by millions of e-Business providers to protect their customers, ensuring their online transactions remain confidential.
+A web page should use encryption expected to submit confidential data, including credit card details, passwords or any personal information.
+All web browsers have the ability to interact with secured sites so long as the site’s certificate is from a recognized certificate authority, such as Comodo.

 Why do I need SSL on My site?

 Users on sites with SSL Certificates will also see https:// in the address bar